Novavax starts shipping COVID vaccine to EU states - NewsBreak

 Novavax starts shipping COVID vaccine to EU states

-(Reuters) - Novavax Inc said on Wednesday it had started shipping doses of its COVID-19 vaccine to European Union member states, with France, Austria and Germany expected to be the first to receive the shots in the coming days.
+Feb 23 (Reuters) - Novavax Inc (NVAX.O) said on Wednesday it had started shipping doses of its COVID-19 vaccine to European Union member states, with France, Austria and Germany expected to be the first to receive the shots in the coming days.

 Shipments of Nuvaxovid to additional EU member states from the company's Netherlands distribution center are expected to quickly follow, adding to the stockpile of the region as it struggles with a surge in infections due to the Omicron variant.

-Novavax’s recombinant protein vaccine uses a more established technology than mRNA, the novel method behind the two most commonly used COVID-19 vaccines made by Pfizer/BioNTech and Moderna.
+Novavax's recombinant protein vaccine uses a more established technology than mRNA, the novel method behind the two most commonly used COVID-19 vaccines made by Pfizer (PFE.N)/BioNTech and Moderna (MRNA.O).

 The initial doses of Nuvaxovid were manufactured by Novavax' partner the Serum Institute of India, company said.